Op Amp Gain: explanation & equations

 Non-Inverting op-amp gain

 The circuit for the non-inverting op-amp is shown below.
 It offers a higher input impedance than the inverting op amp circuit.
+Like the inverting op amp circuit, it only requires the addition of two electronic components: two resistors to provide the required feedback.

 The non-inverting amplifier also has the characteristic that the input and output are in the same phase as a result of the signal being applied to the non-inverting input of the op amp.